 During our roughly 35 days around Saudi Arabia, we played every kind of venue from what looked like high school dance halls from the ‘50s to a huge outdoor event right on the Persian Gulf and a small club for Officers’ out in the middle of nowhere.

 Almost nightly, we had to stop our show during evening prayers.
 After a few shows, we’d hear a call to prayer start between tunes and just take a set-break.

 The show on the shores of the Persian Gulf was memorable for a number of reasons.
 First, we got to swim in the Persian Gulf.
 That water is so laden with salt, it’ll make you buoyant even if you usually drop like an anvil through ocean water.

 Second, it was the biggest venue we’d played, and we performed well.
 We were pleased and the crowd loved it.
 I’ve never been given so many free O’Douls beers in my life.
 More on this point later.

 Third was our co-headliner’s struggles.
 They were a band from Nashville that did a different mix of classic rock and covers than we.
 For example, where we played Jimi Hendrix, they played Neil Young.
 We did The Who and they did The Hollies.

-But they had a really, really off night.
-While we all struggled with that thick, warm air knocking our instruments out of tune, they sounded really rough most of the evening.
+They had a really off night.
+While we all struggled with that thick, warm air knocking our instruments out of tune, they sounded rough most of the evening.

-It was the most humid environment I’ve ever played.
+It was the most humid environment I’ve ever played, and the stage was a huge metal flatbed.
 If you stood in one spot for more than a few minutes, you’d find yourself in a puddle.
-And the “stage” was a huge metal flatbed.
-And if you got too close when you leant forward to sing or say something into the electric microphone…
+If you then got too close when you leant forward to sing or say something into the electric microphone…

 You’d get a quick shock to the mouth.
 Same level of shock you get in the dead of winter when you try to open that door after walking across carpet.
 But when it hits you in the mouth, it tends to make you forget whatever else you were doing.